Updated Mar 01, 2026

 How should feedback be communicated?

-Feedback works when students can use it.
-Replace vague comments with criteria‑referenced, actionable guidance and brief “feed‑forward” on what to do next.
+Feedback works when trainees can use it.
+Replace vague comments with criteria‑referenced, actionable guidance and a brief “feed‑forward” on what to do next.
 Use exemplars to reduce ambiguity and avoid jargon.
-Staff should review feedback quality each term, checking specificity, alignment to the assessment brief and marking criteria, and links to concrete teaching practices.
+Staff should review feedback quality each term, checking specificity, alignment to the assessment brief and marking criteria in teacher training, and links to concrete teaching practices.

 What balance between quality and quantity works?